 There are several other classifications of birds according to their diet, for example piscivorous birds primarily eat fish and molluscivorous birds mainly eat things such as snails and slugs, but the above classifications are the main ones to be concerned with when it comes to attracting birds to your yard or garden.

 If you want to attract a wide variety of birds, the important things to bear in mind are:

 - Avoid the use of insecticides and pesticides.

 - Have nectar-producing flowers that have repeated blooming cycles, or plant a variety of such flowers that have staggered blooming stages so that there is always a readily-available supply of nectar.

 - Have a variety of different kinds of feeders, for example hanging feeders and trays, and use a variety of different types of food.
 For example, nectar for nectivorous birds, mealworm for insectivorous birds, sunflower and other seeds for granivorous species and fruit for frugivorous bird species.

 In short, as common sense would dictate, provide as many different food sources as possible to attract the widest variety of bird species to your yard or garden.

 Here is a quick reference of various food types and the species of birds they attract:

 - Safflower – Blue Jay, White Breasted Nuthatch, House Finch.

-- Peanuts – Blue Jay, Brown Thrasher, Pigeon, Red Bellied Woodpecker, Red Winged Blackbird, Cardinal, Brown Head Cowbird, Nuthatch, Quail, Dove, Creeper, Towhee, Junco.
+- Peanuts – Blue Jay, Brown Thrasher, Pigeon, Red Winged Blackbird, Cardinal, Brown Headed Cowbird, Nuthatch, Quail, Dove, Creeper, Towhee, Junco.